-- If you are a non-university sponsored camp or conference, please review the DHS 175 requirements and/or contact the Pierce County Public Health Department at 715-273-6755 for guidance.
+Non-university camp or conference - please review the DHS 175 requirements and/or contact the Pierce County Public Health Department at 715-273-6755 for guidance.

 All camp directors must comply with campus policy AP-01-114 which addresses Wisconsin's Executive Order #54 regarding the mandatory reporting of child abuse or neglect.
 To be in compliance with this policy, camp directors must complete the following:

 1. Conduct criminal background checks on all camp staff/chaperones.

 2. Provide training or education for all camp staff/chaperones on child abuse and neglect, including the mandated reporting procedures.
 It is strongly recommended that camp directors and staff/chaperones view the online training provided by UW-System.

 3. Report any observed or suspected incidence of child abuse or neglect to law enforcement and UWRF's Office of Risk Management.

 For more information, please refer to the campus safety brochure on child abuse and neglect.